rosettatype/hyperglot/README.md

 ### Installation

+You will need to have Python 3 installed.
 Install via repo and pip:

 ```
 $ pip install git+https://github.com/rosettatype/hyperglot